Toda Max

 Toda Max is a Philippine television situational comedy series broadcast by ABS-CBN.
-Directed by Joven Tan, it stats Robin Padilla, Pokwang, Angel Locsin and Vhong Navarro.
+Directed by Joven Tan, it stars Robin Padilla, Pokwang, Angel Locsin and Vhong Navarro.
 It aired on the network's Yes Weekend! line up from November 5, 2011 to November 16, 2013, and was replaced by Home Sweetie Home.
 Though due to 3 movie commitments, Padilla decided to leave the show in early of 2013 and hoped to come back after doing all his movies.

+The fast-cuts and full episodes of this sitcom is currently available online on Jeepney TV's YouTube Channel.

 Overview

 Synopsis

 After the tragic death of his wife, Bartolome decides to leave the province and move to his cousin's house in Manila with his two kids.
 He's shocked with the high standard of living in the city, but is still determined to create a comfortable life for his family.
 Meanwhile, his cousin Justin is trying hard to earn money as a cook in a small-time eatery.
 Together, they will face life's challenges with much enthusiasm and lessons learned along the way.